polymaths-lab/3d-sperm-counter-vortices/README.md

 > Supplementary Movies 1–8.

-Again, these rely on the reconstructed motility and flow data produced in the `Data*` folders.
+Again, these rely on the motility and flow data produced in the `Data*` folders.

 ---